manasijkumar/manasijkumar.github.io/content/_index.md

 {{< figure src="/Jayakumar_Manasi_Headshot.jpg" class="portrait">}}

+Broadly, I am interested in examining how internal mental states during an experience can influence memory organization and retrieval, and how these processes differ in individuals with attentional deficits.
+I use lab-based behavioral studies, eye-tracking, pupilometry, and computational modeling, in addition to online behavioral studies to explore these questions.

-I am a Ph.D.
-Candidate in the Department of Psychology at Columbia University.
-In my dissertation research, I examine fluctuations of attention in humans and the influence of these fluctuations on episodic memory organization.
+I am currently a Ph.D.
+Candidate with Dr. Mariam Aly in the Department of Psychology at Columbia University examining the relationship between spontaneous attentional fluctuations and temporal organization of episodic memory.

 ### How did I get here? ###